sharmashashank091/whitedevil/README.md

 ## Note-:

 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
-All credits goes to its Respective Owners.......
+All credits goes to its Respective Owners.......@Thesedlyf😎😎

 # Requirements
 * Python 3.8 or Higher